dwojtasik/PyHook/README.rst

 2. Start game with `ReShade <https://reshade.me/>`_ installed.
 3. Start PyHook.exe.

-If antyvirus detects PyHook as dangerous software add exception for it.
-It is due to DLL injection capabilities.
+If antyvirus detects PyHook as dangerous software add exception for it because it is due to DLL injection capabilities.

 Build
 =====